HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 Note that we were not able to capture and measure the screenshots of all 5 million+ sites we analyzed.
 Instead, we took a random sampling of 1000 sites to find what the median viewport screenshot size is (140 KB), and then compared each site's JavaScript download size to this number.

-For a more in-depth breakdown of the effects of JavaScript, check out [The Cost of JavaScript in 2018](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) by Addy Osmani.
+For a more in-depth breakdown of the effects of JavaScript, check out <a hreflang="en" href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">The Cost of JavaScript in 2018</a> by Addy Osmani.

 ### Service Worker usage

 Browsers typically load all pages the same.
-They prioritize the download of some resources above others, follow the same caching rules, etc. Thanks to [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers) though, we now have a way to directly control how our resources are handled by the network layer, often times resulting in quite significant improvements to our page load times.
+They prioritize the download of some resources above others, follow the same caching rules, etc. Thanks to <a hreflang="en" href="https://developers.google.com/web/fundamentals/primers/service-workers">Service Workers</a> though, we now have a way to directly control how our resources are handled by the network layer, often times resulting in quite significant improvements to our page load times.

 Despite being available since 2016 and implemented on every major browser, only 0.64% of sites utilize them!